ayoraind/ONT-Pipeline/README.md

 ## Introduction
-This pipeline removes adapters from raw reads, filters reads, assembles and error-corrects genomes.
+This pipeline removes adapters from raw reads (generated from third-generation sequencers), filters reads, assembles and error-corrects genomes.

 ## Sample command